What is a Court Bond? A Simple Court Bond Definition

 Guardianship Bond - Allows you to be the legal guardian of a minor or disabled individual.

 Injunction Bond - This bond allows a defendant to recoup any losses suffered if the court rules that the injunction in question should not have been arranged.

 Receiver Bond - These bonds ensure that the receiver upholds their responsibilities of the receivership in question.

 Replevin Bond - These bonds allow a plaintiff to take possession of a piece of property that the defendant has possession of before a court case begins.

 Appeal & Supersedeas Bond - This allows you to appeal a decision in a court of law.

 What Does a Court Bond Cost?

 Probate bond pricing is mostly based on personal credit, but the circumstances and complexity of the estate will also affect the cost.
 Appeal bond costs are determined by the strength of your business financials.
 Lastly, guardianship bond pricing is based mostly on personal credit and the applicant’s character.
-If you have any questions, please contact us for help.
+If you have any questions, please take a look at our most frequently asked surety bond questions, or contact us for help.